When preparing to start a business in Germany, there are a lot of questions that need to be considered carefully. These include:

-- How to obtain German employment visas for key employees (business immigration to Germany)
+- How to obtain German employment visas for key employees?

 - Which German customs laws apply to imports?

-- How to hire staff in Germany and which key employment laws apply
+- How to hire staff in Germany and which employment law regulations apply?

 - Key aspects of German commercial law which may affect strategic business decisions in the start-up phase and beyond